-The goal of CFSA’s Endowment for the Arts Fund is to assist arts groups develop into organizations that
+The goal of the Endowment for the Arts Fund is to assist arts groups in developing into organizations that:

 If you are a rural arts organization, we encourage you to contact us.
 We are always seeking to learn more about what both emerging and established art organizations are doing.

 Endowment for the Arts 2023 Grant Round Eligibility Requirements